srishtis/TAMU-Datathon/Classification/_CLASSIFICATION_README.md

 Then I train to ~90% accuracy which was about 30 epochs
 ![in progress](https://github.com/srishtis/TAMU-Datathon/blob/main/Classification/Untitled.png)
 After this, all that was left was the front end.
 Not that it was trivial, perhaps opposite of that...

+**Disclaimer** beacause of size limiataions, the actual pb model is not on Github.
+Full front end file (with model): https://drive.google.com/file/d/18ktrTSEMCbAIIOZLPKTutDKvd32jlKF0/view?usp=sharing